-The primary responsibility for the Consumer Fraud Unit is consumer complaint intake and investigation/prosecution of violations of the Colorado Consumer Protection Act and the Charitable Solicitations Act.
+The primary responsibility for the Consumer Protection Unit is consumer complaint intake, investigation, and prosecution of violations of the Colorado Consumer Protection Act and the Charitable Solicitations Act.
 This Unit also handles much of the Section’s consumer education and outreach efforts.
-Click here to learn more.

 Office of Consumer Counsel (“OCC”) Unit